-This policy establishes guidelines and procedures for attendance and absences during all phases of the Medical Student curriculum: Preclerkship Phase: This curriculum phase of study is defined as the first 18-months of medical school with focus... more
+This policy establishes guidelines and procedures for attendance and absences during all phases of the Medical Student curriculum.

 - Commitment to Underserved People Program Attendance Policy (COM) The attendance policy for students in the Commitment to Underserved People (CUP) program, updated 10/06/2014. - Leave of Absence Policy (COM) Leave of Absence policy from the Educational Policy Committee.